Why do I need to book a ticket to visit the V&A?

 The V&A has worked closely with the government to develop our policies and install the latest measures to ensure that the museum is a safe place for visitors, staff and volunteers.

-We will be offering three online self-guided trails of the V&A, which will explore highlights from the collection, the building's architecture, and a selection of family favourites.
-From the end of August, additional trails, including a digital version of the museum's popular African Heritage Tour and LGBTQ Tour, will also be available.
+We have a series of online self-guided trails of the V&A, which explore highlights from the collection, the building's architecture, and a selection of family favourites.
+There are also digital versions of the museum's popular African Heritage Tour and LGBTQ Tour.

 I have a ticket to visit an exhibition, do I also need a ticket to visit the rest of the museum?